 The existing Faculties of this university are Faculty of Civil Engineering, Faculty of Electrical and Electronic Engineering and Faculty of Mechanical Engineering.
 Establishment of a new Faculty named as Faculty of Science & Engineering is now under process.
 In the year of 2007, two Post Graduate Departments of Energy Technology (ET) (now renamed as Energy Science & Engineering) and Bio-Medical Engineering (BME) started their activities by getting students admitted in Post Graduate levels.
 The Institute of Information and Communication Technology (IICT), The Institute of Disaster Management (IDM) and The Institute of Environment and Power Technology (IEPT) were opened in 2010, 2014 and 2016, respectively.
 After this institute upgraded into KUET in the year of 2003, four new undergraduate departments were started; these are Urban and Regional Planning (URP) and Leather Engineering (LE) in 2010, Textile Engineering (TE) in 2012 and Building Engineering and Construction Management (BECM) in 2014 with the intake of 60 students in each department in every year.
 Moreover, in 2014-15 session, Bio-Medical Engineering department has extended its academic activities in undergraduate level with the intake of 30 students in every year.
 The Materials Science and Engineering (MSE) department at KUET started its journey in May, 2016 under the faculty of Electrical and Electronic Engineering.
 The department currently offers Bachelor of Science (B.Sc.) in engineering degree and has an intake of 60 students per year.
 The Architecture department of KUET is very new and started its academic journey in February 2017 with 40 students.
-Two more new departments, namely Mechatronics Engineering and Chemical Engineering are planned to open by June 2019.
-The total number of students at undergraduate course has been raised to 1005 for admission in the first year and this will be further increased to 1385.
+Two more new departments, namely Mechatronics Engineering and Chemical Engineering are also opened.
+The total number of students at undergraduate course has been raised to 1065 for admission in the first year and this will be further increased to 1385.
 At present the total number of students is 5934 in which the number of students in undergraduate and postgraduate course are 4834 and 1100, respectively.
 Presently, 320 Teachers, 132 Officers, 292 staff are in service, which is planned to be increased by 2018-2019 to 7700 students, 618 teachers, 216 officers and 728 staff.
 Research activities have also been increased more than ever before.
 During this period Ph.
 D. Students, M. Phil. students, M. Sc.
 Engineering students including under graduate students have obtained their degrees.
 In KUET, convocation was held three times in 2006, 2012 and 2018 to award degree by the Hon’ble Chancellor of this University.

 The ongoing development activities for the infrastructure of academic and research facilities are being programed with the demand and necessity of the nation.
 In the meantime, the central library has been upgraded and shifted to the new academic building to provide more space and attractive reading environment.
 Central Library has recently been fully automated for the first time among the Public Universities of Bangladesh.